Mutual Broadcasting System: Legacy

-Since 2004, the current incarnation of Meet the Press, first broadcast over Mutual in 1945, has had an audio simulcast over Westwood One.
+Since 2004, the current incarnation of NBC's Meet the Press, first broadcast over Mutual in 1945, has had an audio simulcast over Westwood One.
 Country Countdown USA, founded in 1992 as a Mutual-branded program after the Westwood One purchase, continues to air in its original format but moved to Compass Media Networks in August 2022.
-Radio broadcasts of Notre Dame Fighting Irish football were eventually re-branded as from Westwood One a few years before the end of the Mutual network itself.
+Radio broadcasts of Notre Dame Fighting Irish football first broadcast over Mutual in 1956, were eventually re-branded as from Westwood One a few years before the end of the Mutual network itself.
 At the conclusion of the 2007 football season, Notre Dame ended its relationship with Westwood One, citing financial reasons, and subsequently announced a deal with ISP Sports.

 After taking over Westwood One in 2013, Cumulus Media launched a white-label news service, Westwood One News under a content-sharing deal with CNN.
 Launching on January 1, 2015, as a replacement service among Cumulus's radio stations that previously affiliated with ABC News Radio, CBS News Radio and NBC News Radio (the latter having replaced CNN Radio in 2012), it ended operations on August 30, 2020.

 Mutual founding stations WOR and WLW are now both owned by iHeartMedia, which operates their own syndication unit, Premiere Networks.
 Prior to being purchased by iHeartMedia in 2012 (as Clear Channel Communications), WOR operated a syndication service of their own, the WOR Radio Network.
 The other founding station, WGN, is owned by television broadcaster Nexstar Media Group as the lone radio station in their portfolio.
 WGN previously syndicated Orion Samuelson farm reports through its Tribune Radio Network, which carried Chicago Cubs broadcasts until the 2014 season.